Ultra-low birefringence dodecagonal vacuum glass cell for quantum technologies

 - The cell is suitable for applications requiring UHV

-- Double-side antireflectioncoated vacuum glasses ensures negligible transmission losses.
+- Double-side antireflection-coated vacuum glasses ensure negligible transmission losses.

 - The manufacturing technique enables the realization of a many-sided glass cell, offering an outstanding optical access.

-- The inner volume of the glass cell is sufficiently large to host further scientific components (e.g. objective lens, atom chips, optical cavities, etc.)
+- The inner volume of the glass cell is sufficiently large to host scientific components (e.g., objective lens, atom chip, optical cavities, ion traps, Faraday shield, etc.)

 Scope of application

-A German patent application has been filed.
+A German patent application has been granted DE 102015013026.
 On behalf of the University of Bonn PROvendis is seeking a partner for licensing the technology.

 - WO pending